-Sharp Hills Wind Farm will have an installed capacity of up to 300 megawatts (MW) — enough to power up to 160,000 average Alberta homes with clean energy each year.
+Sharp Hills Wind Farm will have an installed capacity of up to 300 megawatts (MW) — enough to power approximately 160,000 average Alberta homes with clean energy each year.

 Sharp Hills Wind Farm would represent hundreds of millions of dollars of capital investment in the Special Areas, supporting approximately 300 construction jobs, and creating up to 15-20 permanent, local jobs during the operational life of the project.
 The project will generate significant property tax revenues for the Special Areas, as well an increased amount of landowner payments during the life of the project.
 EDPR is committed to neighbour payments.
 Sharp Hills Wind Farm will help protect against volatile fuel spikes, and utilize a renewable, domestic source of energy.